AtheerAlanizi/Projectcs292/README.md

 # Introduction
 # Installation
-First, download the  files on ubuntu. second follow the steps will show you how to set up a Node js server to run the core system of the machine learning (fasttext tool for text classification) on input from a user.
+First, we download the  files on ubuntu. second follow the steps will show you how to set up a Node js server to run the core system of the machine learning (fasttext tool for text classification) on input from a user.
 1. Download npm: sudo apt install npm
 2. Create and open project folder: mkdir [your choice name]
 3. Initialize requirements: npm init -y